ettolrahc97/Gamezone-Retail-Project/README.md

 ## Data Structure & Initial Checks

-The Gamezone database structure as below consist of two tables: order and region with a total row of 21,865 records.
+The GameZone database structure as below consist of two tables: order and region with a total row of 21,865 records.
 A description of each table is as follows:

 - **order:** Stores individual customer orders, including who made the purchase, what was bought, when it was purchased and shipped, how and where the order was made.